Most Rocky Sub-Neptunes are Molten: Mapping the Solidification Shoreline for Gas Dwarf Exoplanets: Introduction

 As well as being observationally degenerate with other structural scenarios for sub-Neptunes, if gas dwarfs were to have surface magma oceans, these magma oceans could offer valuable insights into the interior composition and population statistics of sub-Neptunes.
 For example, if an H$_2$-dominated atmosphere is in contact with a magma ocean, then it will interact chemically with volatiles dissolved in the magma \citep{Schaefer2017,Kite2019,Tian2024,Horn2025,Miozzi2025}.
 Studies have shown that the resulting atmospheric composition will be strongly affected by the oxidation state as well as the volatile content of the magma ocean, potentially allowing us to constrain the interior redox conditions of gas dwarfs via transmission spectroscopy \citep{Shorttle2024,Rigby2024,Bower2025} and emission spectroscopy \citep{Nicholls2025}.
 Also, the underabundance of sub-Neptunes with $R\!>\!3\,R_{\oplus}$ could be a consequence of the reduction of sub-Neptune radii due to the dissolution of H$_2$ in magma oceans \citep{Kite2020}.
 Given the implications magma oceans have for the climate, habitability and atmospheric compositions of gas dwarfs, it is pertinent to ask: how common are magma oceans on gas dwarfs?
 While all gas dwarfs are expected to have magma oceans at the point of formation, due to the heat from accretion, a subset of the population may experience surface heating rates sufficient to remain molten permanently, rather than solidifying.
 Therefore, the key issue is identifying the fraction of the gas dwarf population that have permanent magma oceans.

 Determining the fraction of gas dwarfs with molten surfaces requires accurate modelling of their climate and the heat transport within their silicate interiors.
 Given that gas dwarfs have atmospheric mass fractions much larger than those expected for Earth-sized planets, the greenhouse effect in these atmospheres is expected to produce surface temperatures far exceeding those of Earth-sized planets.
 This would lead to molten surfaces at instellation fluxes lower than those required to induce molten surfaces on Earth-sized planets \citep{Lichtenberg2021,Innes2023,Rigby2024,Tang2024}.
 Volatile exchange between the magma and the atmosphere sets the chemical composition of the atmosphere \citep{Schaefer2017,Kite2019,Tian2024,Shorttle2024,Rigby2024}, which affects the greenhouse heating of the surface \citep{Lichtenberg2021,Boer2025}, which in turn affects the surface melt-state.
 Moreover, even if sub-Neptunes start out in a molten state and solidify over time, this cooling is expected to occur over gigayear timescales \citep{Vazan2018,Tang2024}.
 The magnitude of these cooling timescales implies that many sub-Neptunes may be young enough \citep{sandoval_TheInflu_2021, Bean2021} such that they still have magma oceans today, even if they will eventually solidify.
-Therefore, a model coupling the evolution of the rocky interior, the climate, and atmospheric chemistry of sub-Neptunes is required to determine what fraction of the gas dwarf population have surface magma oceans.
+The variety of processes that affect the cooling of magma oceans suggests that the question of whether gas dwarfs will remain permanently molten will vary considerably across the population, implying that answering this question on a population level is challenging.